glouppe/info8002-large-scale-data-systems/lecture4.md

 # Simulating message passing?

-- As we saw, we can simulate shared with message passing.
+- As we saw, we can simulate shared memory with message passing.
     - A majority of correct nodes is all that is needed.
 - Can we *simulate message passing* in shared memory?
     - Yes: use one register $pq$ for every channel.